-Dr. Imelda Santos Caleon is a Research Scientist at the Centre for Research in Pedagogy and Practice, National Institute of Education (NIE), Nanyang Technological University (NTU), Singapore.
-She is currently the Co-Programme Director of Lifelong Learning, Cognition and Well-being Research Programme at NIE.
+Dr. Imelda Santos Caleon is an Assistant Dean on Partnerships and Programme Director of the Lifelong Learning, Cognition and Well-being Research Programme at the Office of Education Research, National Institute of Education (NIE), Nanyang Technological University (NTU), Singapore.
 She received Master of Arts and Ph.D. degrees from NTU; a Bachelor of Science degree in Physics and a Master of Science degree in Teaching Physics from the De La Salle University, Philippines.
 She was a three-time recipient of the Dean’s Commendation for Research Award from NIE.

 She is experienced in conducting studies using both experimental and mixed-methods research methodologies.
 Her main research interests are in the areas of science education and positive education.
 In marrying these two fields, her foremost intent was to utilize and develop approaches rooted in positive psychology to facilitate learners' conceptual and mindset change, and build resources (emotional, psychological, social and cognitive) that can help learners, especially students placed at risk, to thrive in school and beyond.

-Before embarking on a full-time research career, Dr. Caleon was a physics lecturer for two years and then a secondary school physics teacher for ten years.
+Before embarking on a full-time research-focused academic career, Dr. Caleon was a physics lecturer for two years and then a secondary school physics teacher for ten years.